red/red/README.md

 ------------------------
 **Red** is a new programming language strongly inspired by [REBOL](http://rebol.com), but with a broader field of usage thanks to its native-code compiler, from system programming to high-level scripting, while providing a modern support for concurrency and multi-core CPU.

 The language is in its early bootstrap phase, once fully done, it will be self-hosted.
-The Red software stack contains also another language, **Red/System**, which is a low-level DSL.
-It is a limited C-level language with a REBOL look'n feel, required to build Red's runtime library and be the target language of Red's compiler.
+The Red software stack contains also another language, **Red/System**, which is a low-level dialect of Red.
+It is a limited C-level language with a Red look'n feel, required to build Red's runtime library and be the target language of Red's compiler.
 More information at [red-lang.org](http://www.red-lang.org).

 Running the Red hello script